dslowik44/first/README.md

 # first
-my first github repo
+my first repo

-edit to this readme file
+edit2 to this readme file